 So on the very last day of January, I witnessed the second-lowest tide of the year, a -2.08!
-This is a personal record for me, as the lowest tide I had experienced was a -1.98 at the Cabrillo National Monument tide pools, followed by a -1.34 at Sunset Cliffs.
-I was pumped with anticipation about what we were in for over at Bird Rock Beach, La Jolla.
+This is a personal record for me, as the lowest tide I had experienced was -1.98 at the Cabrillo National Monument tide pools, followed by a -1.34 at Sunset Cliffs.
+I was excited about what we were in for over at Bird Rock Beach, La Jolla.
 Join me as I show you what is usually covered by water.

 Bird Rock Beach is located centrally within the South La Jolla State Marine Reserve (SMR), so I would like to overview the area briefly.